tlakomy/egghead-aws-cdk-workshop/docs/10_connecting_frontend.md

 1. Test the app - notice that we cannot edit a todo right now.

    _Why don't you implement edit functionality after the workshop using your newly acquired skills?_

+## What we've learned in this section:

+- Connecting our new backend to frontend by plugging it into `.env`
+- Enabling CORS in an AWS Lambda function